stg-tud/daimpl-2025-testing/README.md

 ## Usage

-The entire test tooling depends on function `leancheck`.
+The entire test tooling depends on the function `leancheck`.
 At minimum, a name and a property have to be provided.
 Optionally, you can provide the arguments decribed in the section "Implementation".
 Support for custom types, i.e., generator, mapping function and shrinker, must be implemented separately, also stated in the sections prior.

 For basic types you can just define a property, which is function that takes an argument of type α and returns a Bool (`prop : α → Bool`), and then pass it to the leanCheck function.

 If you want to use leanCheck for custom types you also have to define a generator and a shrinker.
 But you cannot just pass them as an argument to the leanCheck function.
-Instead you have define a typeclass instance of `Arbitrary` and `ManualShrinking` so that Lean can synthesize `[Arbitrary <CustomType>]` and `[ManualShrinking <CustomType>]`.
+Instead you have to define a typeclass instance of `Arbitrary` and `ManualShrinking` so that Lean can synthesize `[Arbitrary <CustomType>]` and `[ManualShrinking <CustomType>]`.
 Let us look at an example.
 First we define an instance for the typeclass Arbitrary with the type Pt:
 ```haskell